catalyst-cloud/catalystcloud-docs/source/kubernetes/nginx-ingress.rst

-For the first example we will create a straight forward HTTP ingress controller that will direct traffic to a backend pod that will simply echo back details of the pod, the request and the associated headers it recieved.
+For the first example we will create a straight forward HTTP ingress controller that will direct traffic to a backend pod that will simply echo back details of the pod, the request and the associated headers it received.

 .. code-block:: bash